William S. Key: Civil career during interwar period

-Key returned to the United States in early 1919, he was returned to the hardware business and remained in the Oklahoma National Guard.
-During the rising racial tensions in Okmulgee and Tulsa counties, Governor Jack C. Walton declared martial law and Key commanded Oklahoma City Military district.
+Key returned to the United States in early 1919, re-entering both the hardware business and the Oklahoma National Guard.
+During the rising racial tensions in Okmulgee and Tulsa counties, Governor Jack C. Walton declared martial law and Key commanded Oklahoma City military district.
 Key was appointed warden at Oklahoma State Penitentiary in McAlester in early 1924 and held that job until late 1927.
 He was also president of the Wardens Association of the United States in 1926 and chaired the Oklahoma Pardon and Parole Board from 1928 to 1932.

 In 1927, Key moved to Oklahoma City and established the Keyokla Oil Company and a real estate business in the Key Building.
-He was a director of numerous business in bank sector including Security National Bank from 1928 to 1929 or First National Bank and Trust Company from 1929 to 1933.
-Key was also promoted to the brigadier general of the Oklahoma National Guard in August 1928.
+He was a director of numerous business in the banking sector including Security National Bank from 1928 to 1929 and First National Bank and Trust Company from 1929 to 1933.
+Key was promoted to brigadier general in the Oklahoma National Guard in August 1928.

-He was also active during the Great Depression, when he served as head of the Executive Relief Committee in Oklahoma City, when he was responsible for the coordination of public and private relief effort to local citizens.
-Key was also appointed State administrator of Oklahoma State Works Progress Administration (WPA) in 1935 and during his tenure, he directed a progressive program during which 350 schools and 20 libraries were constructed and also supervised the building of Oklahoma National Guard Armories.
-From total of 126 armories build in the United States, 53 were built in Oklahoma under the supervision of Key.
-Also due to his work in WPA, Oklahoma state had received forty-three millions dollar in WPA funds and had employed more than one hundred thousands Oklahomans.
+He was also active during the Great Depression, when he served as head of the Executive Relief Committee in Oklahoma City, responsible for the coordination of public and private relief efforts to local citizens.
+Key was also appointed state administrator of the Oklahoma Works Progress Administration (WPA) in 1935.
+During his tenure, he directed a progressive program during which 350 schools and 20 libraries were constructed, along with the building of Oklahoma National Guard armories; from a total of 126 armories built in the United States, 53 were built in Oklahoma under the supervision of Key.
+Also due to his work in the WPA, Oklahoma received forty-three million dollars in WPA funds, employing more than one hundred thousand Oklahomans.

 In 1936, Key was inducted to the Oklahoma Hall of Fame.
-Key was also involved in politics as Democratic candidate for Governor in January 1938.
+Key was also involved in politics as the Democratic candidate for Governor in January 1938.
 During the campaign, Key was accused by another candidate of irregularity in the building of one of the state armories.
-Even Key denied that, he lost to Leon Phillips by the difference of 3,300 votes.
+Even though Key denied that, he lost to Leon Phillips by the difference of 3,300 votes.
 He then worked as director of Lincoln Income Life Insurance Company in Louisville, Kentucky until 1941.

 Military career during the Interwar period

-Key remained active in the Oklahoma National Guard during the period of 1920s and 1930s.
-Following his return from France, Key reverted to the rank of lieutenant colonel and served as commanding officer, 160th Field Artillery Regiment until July 1925.
+Key remained active in the Oklahoma National Guard during the 1920s and 1930s.
+Following his return from France, Key reverted to the rank of lieutenant colonel and served as commanding officer of the 160th Field Artillery Regiment until July 1925.
 Following his promotion to brigadier general on August 18, 1928, he was appointed commanding general, 70th Field Artillery Brigade.
-In February 1937, Key was appointed commanding general, 45th Infantry Division and also was promoted to major general in April that year.
+In February 1937, Key was appointed commanding general of the 45th Infantry Division, and was promoted to major general in April of that year.